 This is a brilliant system whereby the plants are fixed to the pallet at all times and are not man-handled.
 The other beauty of it is that you pay per pallet, regardless of how much is stacked on it!
 The cost is determined by your postcode area and the standard service typically takes two days.
 There are other next day / morning / timed services available at additional cost.

-I understand that carriage by whichever method is a lot for only one plant, but conversely, it becomes excellent value for a large order.
-Try combining orders with family or neighbours to make it more efficient.
+Try combining orders with family or neighbours to make delivery costs most efficient.
 We have tried using the post, but even our youngest plants in pots are usually too large and heavy for this to be a cost effective option.
-Hence for small orders, we have found the 24 hour service to be more reliable whilst the pallet delivery is an excellent solution for larger plants, a greater quantity of pots, or awkward shaped plants that are difficult to pack.
+Hence for small orders, we have found the 24 hour carrier service to be more reliable whilst the pallet delivery is an excellent solution for larger plants, a greater quantity of pots, or awkward shaped plants that are more vulnerable.

 Nevertheless as we continue to offer increasingly mature plants, they may be too large even for delivery on a pallet.
 In these cases we have other transport solutions.

 Collection is of course no problem and is more than welcome.
 Indeed hiring a van can be a very cost effective solution because it avoids all the costs associated with the recent regulations restricting commercial delivery.
 However, please remember that it is essential that we know you are coming.
 It is always best to email me with your order in advance so that I can check and confirm availability size and price details.
 The plants can be ready for you.
 This in no way precludes you from spending as long as you wish in looking round, but does make the process quicker during busy times when availability of items needs to be checked and labels printed.
 Please be aware that during the winter planting season, the open ground stock is lifted to order.
 It is important to place your order far enough in advance of wanting to collect it that we can have it lifted and prepared for you.
 This takes time and care to do properly, and is weather dependant.

 Unfortunately, due to the associated costs of ferries, carriage to "offshore islands" is more expensive.
 These include the Isle of Wight, Isle of Man, Scottish Islands, Channel Islands and Northern Ireland, as well as the so-called "Highlands" of Scotland.
 I know you are all part of the UK and I apologise.
 However, it is out of my control.
 The cost for each destination is different, so please ask.
 However, I can tell you that it is calculated by weight.
 It is expensive for only one or two plants, but subsequent additions add very little extra, so a large order is considerably cheaper per plant than a small one.

-Most of Europe is now covered by my carriers, and can be amazingly amazingly cost effective.
-There is a height restriction of 1.5m on smaller consignments, so please check at the time of ordering.
+Most of Europe is now covered by my carriers, and can be amazingly cost effective.
+There are height restrictions on smaller consignments, so please check at the time of ordering.
 I can send larger plants, but they have to go "freight" which is only worth considering on a large order.
 Let me know what plants you are interested in and I will give you an idea of cost.
-No Ministry certification is needed now, but there are a few plants that I am not allowed to send.
+No Ministry certification is currently needed, but there are a few plants that I am not allowed to send.
 The implementation of "Brexit" may change things in this respect.